dimuthud/distributed-automation-tests/README.md

 - This repository belongs to Dimuthu De Lanerolle.

-Copyright © Dimuthu De Lanerolle, LLC.
+Copyright © Dimuthu De Lanerolle.
 All rights reserved.

 Republication or redistribution of this software content is prohibited without the prior written consent of Dimuthu De Lanerolle.